 How does it work?

-IPC’s Regulatory services provide members with a full overview of legal, regulatory, and political developments within Europe, Asia Pacific and Americas, affecting postal operators’ existing or potential new business.
+IPC’s Regulatory services provide members with a full overview of legal, regulatory, and political developments affecting postal operators’ existing or potential business within Europe, Asia Pacific and Americas.
 IPC produces an annual IPC Postal Regulatory Database and maintains the IPC Regulatory Portal.
-In addition, IPC provides posts with a number of publications and in-depth articles focusing on regulatory issues as well as weekly and monthly Regulatory Flashes.
-The IPC Regulatory department provides regulatory experts with a platform to exchange best practises and keep up to date with the latest regulatory developments.
+In addition, IPC provides posts with a number of publications and in-depth articles focusing on regulatory issues as well as weekly and monthly Regulatory News Flashes.
+The IPC Regulatory department provides experts in the area with a platform to exchange best practises and keep up to date with the latest developments.

-- IPC’s Regulatory services can provide help for posts with the interaction with national regulatory authorities by providing a comparison of regulatory frameworks and obligations throughout different markets.
+- IPC’s Regulatory services can provide help for posts with the interaction with national regulatory authorities by providing a comparison of regulatory frameworks and obligations applied in different markets.

 - Online access to up to date information and benchmarks on regulatory topics such as the Universal Service Obligation, VAT policy, licensing, and price regulation.